-9. MARKS.
+9. MARKS

 - (a) A mark shall be given to a player who is out of bounds, but marks the ball before it has passed completely over the boundary line.
-When in doubt on this point the field umpire shall consult the boundary umpire. - (b) A mark shall be allowed for a ball marked on the goal, behind or boundary line. - (c) Except as provided for in Law 18 (i), any player who makes a mark shall be allowed a kick from any spot behind where he marked, no player being allowed to come over that spot or within a semi-circle of ten yards' radius.
-Such semi-circle shall be behind the mark, which shall form the centre of such ten yards' radius.
-The player must kick over his mark, but if he attempts to play the ball other than over his mark the field umpire shall call "Play on" and the ball shall be immediately in play. - (d) Only one opponent may stand at a player's mark.
+When in doubt on this point the field umpire shall consult the boundary umpire. - (b) A mark shall be allowed when the ball is marked on the goal, behind or boundary line. - (c) A player who takes a mark shall be allowed a kick from any spot behind where he marked, no other player being allowed within a semi-circle of 10 yards radius behind the mark which shall be the centre of such 10 yards radius.
+Except as provided in Law 18 (i), if he attempts to play the ball other than over his mark, the field umpire shall call "play on" and the ball shall be immediately in play. - (d) Only one opponent may stand at a player's mark. - (Note If a ball kicked by a player strikes an umpire or trainer and without touching the ground is caught by another player after having travelled not less than 10 yards a mark shall be awarded.)

-10. RUNNING OVER OPPONENT'S MARK.
+10. RUNNING OVER OPPONENT'S MARK